gkimpson/laravel-stock-tracker/README.md

 # LARACASTS TUTORIAL #
 https://laracasts.com/series/build-a-stock-tracker-app/episodes/1

-Build a CLI app that tracks availability and price of certain products across multiple retailers
+Build a CLI app that tracks availability and price of certain products across multiple retailers, each product might be availale from certain retailers, but we have to check if it's in stock.

 - stock
 - availability